lowfatcomputing/amforth/doc/source/TG/recipes/1wire.rst

 1-Wire Tools
 ------------

-The first useful tool is the lowlevel :command:`owreset`.
+The first useful tool is the lowlevel :command:`1w.reset`.
 It checks whether at least one 1wire device is present and working or not.
 Other useful tools are in the file :file:`1wire.frt`.
 They perform a ROM search to print all